ga-wdi-lessons/express-intro/readme.md

 Express is a server framework built on top of node that is modeled after Sinatra.

 Node.js is not a framework.
 It is an application runtime environment that allows you to write Javascript server-side applications.
-Server-side javascript does execute in the browser; it is running in its own environment in the Node application framework.
-This innovation was made possible by the V8 javascript engine.
+Server-side Javascript does execute in the browser; it is running in its own environment in the Node application framework.
+This innovation was made possible by the V8 Javascript engine.

-The javascript we write executed by Node is still javascript, but the environment is a change from what we are used to--we've been using Chrome to run our javascript.
-Now, we will write javascript that will be executed by Node and provide our applications with a server framework called Express.
+The Javascript we write executed by Node is still Javascript, but the environment is a change from what we are used to--we've been using Chrome to run our Javascript.
+Now, we will write Javascript that will be executed by Node and provide our applications with a server framework called Express.
 If this seems odd, think back to Ruby and Sinatra.

 The relation is analogous!
 > Express:NodeJS::Sinatra:Ruby